 Best stage pianos: Product guide

 All can be soaked in retro warmth by the similarly vintage amp section that includes models with familiar names like Twin, Tweed and AC30.
-Then, there's that glowing 12AX7 to add some smooth drive when needed.
+Then, there's that glowing 12AX7 valve to add some smooth drive when needed.

 Roland says it has developed the RD-2000 to deliver the best possible playing experience for performing pianists, as well as the finest piano sounds for their audiences, regardless of genre.
 Here, it's all about the piano sounds.

 Look up the word 'slab' in the dictionary and you'll find a photo of the RD-2000.
 Its design is brutal, functional, no-nonsense – a long strip of the darkest brushed aluminium.
 The somewhat plain looking top panel features a strip of eight rotary encoders, a panel of nine sliders, buttons for selecting banks/sounds, three mod wheels/levers and a small screen.

 You're very much in the driver's seat with the RD-2000, the multi-function rotary knobs and sliders provide plenty of hands-on granular control for sounds and effects.
 They are all tracked with LED indicators too, so it's easy to keep an eye on your settings under dim stage lighting.
 In fact, almost every control on the RD-2000 is lit.

 The keyboard is Roland's premium PHA-50 progressive hammer-action model with escapement and wood/plastic hybrid keys with ivory feel.
 This gives a 'grand' feel, so acoustic pianists will be right at home.
 Organists and synth players may need to adjust their playing styles accordingly.